 The tails upper lobe is bigger than the lower.

-The tails upper and lower lobes are the
+The tails upper and lower lobes are the same size.

 A cross between two separate species.